 Add transistors to voltage divider circuits

-You’ll need to do some math to account for the voltage drop across the transistor, but this circuit solves the two problems: 1) leakage current is minimized and 2) minimal leakage current through the circuit.
+You’ll need to do some math to account for the voltage drop across the transistor, but this circuit solves the two problems: 1) leakage current is minimized and 2) no back powering through the analog pin.

 Wait a minute; I mentioned the Pi.
 To read a battery voltage, don’t you need an analog-to-digital converter?
 Yes, you do, sometimes.
 An ADC is necessary to measure precise voltages.
 If you’re just looking for a low battery indicator, treat it as a digital signal!
 You could set the divider to 2.35 volts based on your battery’s “low voltage.”
 Any battery voltage above that point will give a larger value than 2.35 volts, which is the logic-high threshold of the Pi’s GPIO pins.